UCSD-E4E/pyrenote-desk/README.md

 We are using `uv` as the python package manager.
 To install it, please follow [these instructions](https://docs.astral.sh/uv/getting-started/installation/).

+Then, clone the repo.
+Once cloned, in the "pyrenote-desk" directory, enter this command: `git submodule update --init --recursive`

 Then, in the pyrenote-desk directory, run `uv sync`

 Then, activate the virtual environment using `source .venv/bin/activate`